AL-Hassan-Sameh/SOLIDPrinciplesAssignments/LSP/README.md

 ## Original PHP Project

-This C# project is an adaptation of the original PHP project available at [mmbakker/solid-design-principles/LiskovSubstitution](https://github.com/mmbakker/solid-design-principles/tree/main/LiskovSubstitution).
+This C# project is an adaptation of the original PHP project available [here](https://github.com/mmbakker/solid-design-principles/tree/main/LiskovSubstitution).
 The original PHP project served as the basis for this C# implementation.

 ## Overview